ok-yay/literalhell/README.md

 # literalhell
-this is proof that god abandoned us long ago. and I really do mean it.
+this is proof that god abandoned us long ago and I really do mean it.